Araripe manakin: Threats

 In 2000 there was an estimated population of less than 50 individuals and it was considered as one of the rarest birds in Brazil and in the world.
 Only three males and one female were found until that date.
 In 2003 the estimations were more optimistic and BirdLife International assumed the population of 49 to 250 individuals.
-In 2004 it proceeded on the assumption that less than 250 individuals exist in the wild which was based on 43 discovered males.
+In 2004 it proceeded on the assumption that an estimated 783 individuals exist in the wild which was based on 43 discovered males.
 In 2000 a theme park with swimming pools and asphalted roads was built at the type locality Nascente do Farias and the largest part of its original habitat was destroyed.
 The cleared trees were replaced by banana plantations.
 The last assessed population was on August 7, 2018.
 An estimated 150 - 700 mature individuals are living in Brazil.

 At the BirdLife International celebrity lecture held in Peterborough on 16 August 2008, it was announced that Sir David Attenborough would be championing the Araripe manakin in an effort to raise funds to help protect this rare bird.
 There are approximately 500 pairs of the Araripe manakin left.
 Sir David was presented with a picture of the manakin following his lecture, which was on Alfred Russel Wallace and Birds of Paradise.